kfpgk/libfilesync/README.md

 # Introduction

-This repository holds the source code for the file syncing library `libfilesync`.
+This repository holds the source code, documentation and tests for the file syncing library `libfilesync`.

+This `README` gives you the steps to build the library, the (unit and integration) tests and examples.
+You will find information regarding the project structure.

+Documentation is provided in terms of <em>UML</em> diagrams located in the `doc` sub directories.

 Refer to the [examples](#examples) for guidance on the use of this library.